History of Kyrgyzstan in Timeline

 In 2022, the planned construction of a 523 km China–Kyrgyzstan–Uzbekistan Railway was announced.

-2022: Strong Macroeconomic performance
+2022: Strong macroeconomic performance

-2022: Start of rapid economic growth
+2022: Rapid economic growth

-June 2023: Railway between Balykchy and Bishkek Opened
+June 2023: Railway Between Balykchy and Bishkek Opened

 In June 2023, a railway between Balykchy and Bishkek was officially opened.

-2023: Number of Schools in Kyrgyzstan
+2023: Number of Schools and Higher Education Institutions

-As of 2023, Kyrgyzstan had 4.989 primary and secondary schools, including 445 in Bishkek, with the large majority (4.537) being public schools.
+As of 2023, Kyrgyzstan had 4,989 primary and secondary schools, including 445 in Bishkek, and 58 higher educational institutions and universities.

-2023: Fiscal surplus maintained
+2023: Fiscal surplus

 February 2024: Closure of Kloop media organization

-April 2024: "Foreign Representatives" Law Enacted
+April 2024: "Foreign Representatives" Law Comes into Effect

 December 2024: Prime Minister Dismissed

-2024: Global Innovation Index ranking
+2024: Global Hunger Index ranking

-2024: Fiscal surplus maintained
+2024: Fiscal surplus

-March 2025: Border Demarcation Agreement Signed
+March 2025: Border Agreement Signed with Tajikistan

-2025: Bishkek Population Update
+2025: Population of Bishkek

-As of 2025, Bishkek, the capital and largest city, has 1,321,900 inhabitants.
+As of 2025, Bishkek in the north is the capital and largest city, with 1,321,900 inhabitants.